-It used to be that blogs looked like blogs and websites looked like websites.
-You could easily tell blogs and websites apart.
+When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites.
+You could easily tell the difference between the two.

-Then the WordPress CMS came along and changed all this.
-Now, it’s becoming increasingly harder to tell if a site was built using “blogging” tools like WordPress, or if it’s been created using a traditional website editing application.
-Not so much in terms of what the sites are being used for, but in terms of website design and also being able to tell what’s under the surface.
+Then the WordPress CMS came along and everything changed.
+Now, it’s becoming more and more difficult to tell if a site was built with “blogging” tools like the WordPress platform, or if it’s been created using a traditional website development software application.
+Not so much in terms of what the sites are being used for, but in terms of website design and also being able to tell what kind of web application is actually powering the site.

 (It’s Getting Harder To Tell Websites Built With Web Development Tools Vs ‘Blogging’ Software!)

-For many website owners, understanding the difference between a Content Management System application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, in terms of the areas that matter to most website owners, like web development costs, ease of use, ability to keep the website up-to-date, managing content, etc.
+For many website owners, understanding the difference between a Content Management System tool like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, regarding the areas that matter to most website owners, like web development costs, ease of use, ability to maintain the site up-to-date, managing web content, etc.

 Think about this …